-- 1. The unit must contain at least three bedrooms. - 2.
-Minimum of one bathroom. - 3.
-A handrail is required for four or more steps, including landings. - 4.
-All outside porches must have railings if they are more than 30 inches from the ground. - 5.
-All outside area accessible by the tenant family must be free from debris and hazardous materials (i.e., broken glass, old refrigerators, used car batteries, dilapidated buildings, abandoned vehicles, low-hanging electrical wires, hazardous waste dumps, open sewers, etc.). - 6.
-The roof and outside coverings must be weather-tight. - 7.
-All windows and doors including hardware must be operational and in good condition. - 8.
+- 1. 2,726 sqft for the aircraft and 290 sqft for equipment and walking space, with a total of 3,016 sqft - 2.
+Operational hangar door large enough for the dimensions provided - 3.
+One bathroom - 4.
+A handrail for stairs with four or more steps, including landings - 5.
+All outside area accessible by the tenant must be free from debris and hazardous materials (i.e., broken glass, old refrigerators, used car batteries, dilapidated buildings, abandoned vehicles, low-hanging electrical wires, hazardous waste dumps, open sewers, etc.) - 6.
+Weather-tight roof and outside coverings - 7.
+All windows and doors including hardware must be operational and in good condition - 8.
 All emergency and fire exits must be freely accessible and must be operational.
-Provide smoke and carbon monoxide (CO) detectors as required under Alaska Statute 18.70.095. - Maintain in good and safe working order and condition all electrical, plumbing, sanitary, heating, ventilating, air conditioning, kitchen, and other facilities and appliances, including elevators, supplied or required to be supplied by the lessor. - 10.
-Supply running water and reasonable amounts of hot water and heat at all times, insofar as energy conditions permit. - 11.
-All water heaters must be shielded from the living area.
+Provide smoke and carbon monoxide (CO) detectors as required under Alaska Statute 18.70.095 - 9.
+Maintain in good and safe working order and condition all electrical, plumbing, sanitary, heating, ventilating, and other facilities and appliances, including elevators, supplied or required to be supplied by the lessor - 10.
+Supply running water and reasonable amounts of hot water and heat at all times, insofar as energy conditions permit - 11.
+Secure and lockable entrances that allow for the state to have 24-hour, 7-days a week access